Real estate appraisal: Mass appraisal and automated valuation models

+Uniform Appraisal Dataset (UAD) and Uniform Residential Appraisal Report (URAR)

+In 2025, real estate appraisal is evolving significantly with major changes not yet fully reflected on the Wikipedia page you provided.
+Key developments include the overhaul of the Uniform Appraisal Dataset (UAD) and Uniform Residential Appraisal Report (URAR), which are transitioning from static forms to dynamic, flexible reports tailored to property types and lender requirements.
+This change aims to improve appraisal accuracy, consistency, and turnaround times.
+There is also increased use of AI and machine learning technologies to enhance appraisal precision, efficiency, and cost-effectiveness by analyzing vast data sets and recognizing patterns in real estate markets.
+These AI systems update valuation models in real-time with current market data, although human appraiser judgment remains crucial for assessing unique property features.

 Governing authorities and professional organizations

 International

 The various U.S. appraisal groups and international professional appraisal organizations have started collaborating in recent years towards the development of International Valuation Standards.
 This will facilitate global real estate appraisal standards, a much-needed adjunct to real estate investment portfolios which cross national boundaries.
 Some appraisal groups are already international organizations and thus, to some extent, already incorporate some level of global standards.

 The International Valuation Standards Council (IVSC) is a non-governmental organization (NGO) member of the United Nations with membership that encompasses all the major national valuation standard-setters and professional associations from 150 different countries (including the Appraisal Institute, the American Society of Appraisers, the RICS, the [Practising Valuers Association of India] and the Appraisal Institute of Canada).
 IVSC publishes the International Valuation Standards (IVS), now in its 12th edition.

 Germany

 In Germany, real estate appraisal is known as real estate valuation (Immobilienbewertung).
 Real estate appraisers (Immobilienbewerter or Gutachter) can qualify to become a Öffentlich bestellter und vereidigter Sachverständiger (officially appointed and sworn expert).
 However, this formerly very important title has lost a lot of its importance over the past years, but still is of some value in court procedures.
 The title is not generally required for appraisals.